5.1 Runner Design

 Table 5-1 Gate Seal Times for DURANEX® PBT and DURACON® POM

-Improperly designed gas vent gives DURANEX parts burn marks, impairing their appearance.
-As mentioned previously, high speed injection is a popular way to improve surface gloss; therefore a thorough study on the gas vent is required.
-For a mold where the gas is driven out from the parting line, the recommended method is for the gas to escape from the full outer periphery of the product as seen in Fig.5-1.
+Improperly designed gas vents give DURANEX parts burn marks, impairing their appearance.
+As mentioned previously, high speed injection is a popular way to improve surface gloss; therefore, a thorough study of gas vents is required.
+For a mold where gas is driven out from the parting line, the recommended method is for gas to escape from the full outer periphery of the product as seen in Fig.5-1.
 The depth of the vent must be 2/100mm or less.

 As a rule, a mold should be designed without undercut.
-In the case of DURANEX 3300, large undercut is not available.
+In the case of DURANEX 3300, large undercut is not possible.
 The maximum is approximately 0.5%.